sidravi1/sidravi1.github.io/resume.md

 -	**Developed Machine Learning models** to identify export sector growth opportunities at sub-national level in Colombia.
 -	Built **collaborative filtering models** to predict rural agricultural diversification and recommended possible areas for investment in Colombia.
--	**Using Collaborative Filtering and network analysis** to understand patterns and predict changes in global tourism using credit card transactions data.
+-	**Used Collaborative Filtering and network analysis** to understand patterns and predict changes in global tourism using credit card transactions data.

 ### Team Member/Economist  (Office of the Chief Economic Advisor, Ministry of Finance)
-*New Delhi, India (June 2015 – Aug 2015 / Dec 2015 – Feb 2015)*
+*New Delhi, India (June 2015 – Aug 2015 / Dec 2015 – Feb 2016)*

 - **Contributing writer for the 2016 Economic Survey** – Conducted analysis and wrote the chapter on fertilizer subsidy in the 2016 Indian Economic Survey.
--	**Policy reform for fertilizer** – Used existing datasets to show how current policy leads to shortages and black markets.
-Worked with Ministry of Fertilizer & Chemicals to design a new policy that was presented to the cabinet.
+-	**Policy reform for fertilizer** – Demonstrated how current policy leads to shortages and black markets.
+Worked with Ministry of Fertilizer & Chemicals to design a new policy that is was presented to the cabinet.
 -	**Created analytics on social and economic development** – Analysed recently released SECC census data to highlight variation in various metrics of welfare in India for presentation to the Finance Minister.

 ### Senior Associate, Global Markets Team (Clinton Health Access Initiative)